 - Hershey Chocolate World

-This included an overnight stay.
-The drive is about 4 hours from our house.
+This was our first overnight surprise day.
+Although it is not technically a day trip from Rochester, I included it becuase it is a great family destination.
+The drive to Hershey is about 4 hours from our house.
 We visited during the Christmas event and I suggest visiting for the weekend during this time.
 Read more about Hershey: Hersheypark and Hershey Chocolate World.

 - Corning Museum of Glass